japhb/cbor-specs/capture.md

 sub release(Str :$name!, Int :$year!, Str :$note) { ... }
 ```

-In this case, the positional argument array would be empty, and the named
+In this case, the positional argument array would be empty, and thus omitted
-argument map would contain all of the serialized information:
+under preferred serialization, and the named argument map would contain all of
+the serialized information:

 ```
                                   # \(name => "Diwali", year => 2018)
-d8 63                             # tag (99)
+d9 63 61                          # tag (25441)
-   82                             # array (2)
-      80                          # array (0)
+   81                             # array (1)
       a2                          # map (2)
          64 6e 61 6d 65           # string (4) "name"
          66 44 69 77 61 6c 69     # string (6) "Diwali"